TobiasGrether/DatabaseAPI/README.md

 Making Insertion Statements is really simply
 The Method header for that is
-`(String $query, String $database, Closure $action, array $data)` ``
+`(String $query, String $database, Closure $action, array $data)` '$query` is the MySQL Query you want to execute <br />
-$query
+`$database` is the Name of the Database you want to do the Insertion in <br />
-`` is the MySQL Query you want to execute ``$database`` is the Name of the Database you want to do the Insertion in \n ``$action`` is the Closure which can be executed after the database has executed the query, for example for giving a success message
+`$action` is the Closure which can be executed after the database has executed the query, for example for giving a success message<br />
-``$data`` is an Array of various DataTypes you can use in `$action` to access different System Parts.
-Please note that only primitive Data Types are allowed!
+`$data` is an Array of various DataTypes you can use in `$action` to access different System Parts.
+Please note that only primitive Data Types are allowed!<br />

 # Making Selection Statements
 Making Selection Statements in not really different